 As Ellie drifted to sleep again, Jen, the nurse, told me not to worry.
-They’d figure out how to get Henriette out.
+They’d figure out how to get Lily out.
 She then intimated that we might have to consider other options, namely a Cesarean birth.
 “Whoa, wait a fucking second,” I thought to myself.
 If there was one intervention Ellie absolutely one hundred percent did not want, was a cesearan birth.
 I began mentally preparing myself for a battle.
-Ellie said she would only allow a cesarean birth if Henriette’s life depended on it.
+Ellie said she would only allow a cesarean birth if Lily’s life depended on it.
 It did not seem like we were at that point.
-All indications from the fetal monitors said Henriette was doing great.
+All indications from the fetal monitors said Lily was doing great.
 No way would I allow them to cut my wife unless all other avenues had been pursued.
 Now, I was truly freaked.

 Around 12:30 PM, Martine came back and woke us up.
 Ellie reported that pain was indeed back, and she could feel again.
 Time to push.
 After another thirty minutes of pushing, Hen was getting closer, but still not wedging.
 Martine began to realize that Hen was “sunnyside up.”
 In other words, as Ellie lay on her back, Hen was facing up.
 Most babies are born facing down.
 It is much easier to slide through the vaginal canal when you’re face down.
 “I think this is our problem,” Martine reported.
 “Let me see if I can’t turn her.”
-Martine then stuck her hand in Ellie’s vagina and attempted to turn Henriette face down.
+Martine then stuck her hand in Ellie’s vagina and attempted to turn Lily face down.
 She was able to do it successfully several times.
 Hen wouldn’t cooperate though.
 Each time she’d roll herself back to sunnyside up.
 This went on for another thirty minutes or so.
 At one point, an OB stepped into the room, and Martine looked at him saying, “we’re getting there, its definitely going to be a vaginal birth.”
 Unbeknownst to us they were making back up plans for a cesearan birth.
 I felt a little betrayed but also elated now realizing it wouldn’t happen.
 Ellie continued laboring.
 With each push, Hen got closer and closer.
 I thought every push was going to be it.
 But… she still wouldn’t wedge.

 Martine quickly left, to get some help from one of the OBs.
 I don’t remember their names, but two OB’s came in to see if they couldn’t get Hen to face down.
 After several minutes of trying, success!
 The OB got Hen to stay face down, and Ellie then wedged her on the next push.
 Immediately, Martine transformed the bed.
 The bottom dropped out, it raised up so Ellie was at Martine’s waist line.
 “Push!”
 Push and push she did, but Hen wouldn’t come out.
-Several times, Henriette’s heart rate plummeted, and we had to throw Ellie on her side to get Hen to move and get her heart rate back up.
+Several times, Lily’s heart rate plummeted, and we had to throw Ellie on her side to get Hen to move and get her heart rate back up.
 It was all getting very intense.
 Finally one of the OB’s said “we either need to use the vacuum to help pull the baby out, or we need to do an episiotomy.”
 We elected to do the episiotomy.
 With the vacuum sucker, there is a small chance of internal brain hemorrhaging, and we didn’t want to take the risk.
 With in a fraction of giving our assent they pulled out a scissors and cut.
 This was the most traumatic event of the whole show for me.
 The sound was like cutting through heavy cotton fabric.
 I’ll never forget.

-Once cut, Ellie pushed Henriette out on the next contraction.
+Once cut, Ellie pushed Lily out on the next contraction.
 I saw her come sliding out.
 She was so beautiful.
 Wailing, they wiped her once with a rag, and laid her on Ellie’s chest.
-Within 5 seconds, Henriette stopped crying and looked up into Ellie’s eyes.
+Within 5 seconds, Lily stopped crying and looked up into Ellie’s eyes.
 We were sobbing.
 Joy and love filling our hearts.
-Several seconds later, I realizec Patty Griffin’s Heavenly Day was playing.
+Several seconds later, I realized Patty Griffin’s Heavenly Day was playing.
 (For those of you who don’t know this is Ellie’s favorite song and the one that was playing when her father, Michael, walked her across the apple orchard at our wedding).
 When I realized what was playing I started sobbing even harder.

 The rest of the night is sort of a blur to me now.
-All my focus and attention, which wasn’t much after 36 hours of labor, went to Henriette.
+All my focus and attention, which wasn’t much after 36 hours of labor, went to Lily.
 As Ellie held Hen and began the first feeding, Martine worked on sewing up Ellie.
 Because of the episiotomy, Ellie had a class 3 tear.
 A class 4 is the worse tear.
 It is when you tear straight into your rectum.
 Ellie only tore through the sphincter muscle, but not quite through to the rectum.
 Episiotomies make you tear worse.
 Imagine trying to tear a piece of cloth.
 You have to pull really hard to tear it.
 If you cut it a little, it takes far less force to tear clean through.
 So, Ellie needed 21 sutures.

 After a bath, a weighing (7.54 oz), and a measuring of height (19″) we rolled out of labor and delivery and into our post-partum room in the mother/ baby ward.
 Here we spent the next two days as Ellie recovered and we began to bond with Hen.
 We were treated by wonderful company of the P’s and Uncle David.